Actipro/WPF-Controls/Documentation/topics/themes/architecture.md

 The properties for the base colors used to generate each color family can be altered from their color palette defaults.
 This is useful when you wish to tweak the color family shades to match your brand colors.

-The base colors for each color family is listed below:
+The base colors for each color family are listed below:

 - [BaseColorBlue](xref:@ActiproUIRoot.Themes.Generation.ThemeDefinition.BaseColorBlue) - Base color for the blue color family.
 - [BaseColorGreen](xref:@ActiproUIRoot.Themes.Generation.ThemeDefinition.BaseColorGreen) - Base color for the green color family.